reapbooster/FreshDrupalMI/README.milken.md

 6. Once the build has run, your development environment should have a copy of the fully-deployed code on Pantheon.
 You can wipe your environment and use the Terminus command line library to verify your new code will install and config:import correctly.

+7. You may choose to install the Drupal Console plugin for Pantheon Terminus on your local machine, to do so, run:
+   a. ```mkdir -p ~/.terminus/plugins```

+   b.```composer create-project --no-dev -d ~/.terminus/plugins pantheon-systems/terminus-drupal-console-plugin:~1```

 ## Exporting Content Types ##